msfninja/wcs/README.md

 	WCS is running at the following address: http://<your_ip>:<your_port>

-	Press ctrl+c any time to shut the server down.
+	Press ^C any time to shut the server down.
 ```

 To see if the server actually works, copy the address from the terminal and paste in your browser to visit it.
 If everything went fine, you should see this screen in your browser: